Real Accounts: a long-term study of UK households’ financial lives

 At the moment, too little is known about how low- to moderate-income households across the country manage their money or the strategies they use to deal with changes to their income, the rising cost of living, and unexpected expenses that come up in day-to-day life.
 We’ll combine first-hand stories with real-time transaction information to build a long-term picture of households’ experiences, decision making and diverse financial approaches

-Find out how you and your household can take part, what’s involved and how your participation could make a difference to others in the UK and beyond.
+Find out what you and your household can expect when taking part in our research study and how your participation could make a difference to others in the UK and beyond.

 Work with us